 Table of Contents

-The Top California Road Trips
+The Most Popular California Road Trip

 And we get why: there are many top-notch California road trips but this is one we do annually.
 That’s because there are different ways to go about this California Coast road trip.
 You could do it all along the coast or instead make time for inland stops at unique towns like Ojai or Los Alamos.